szilvia-csernus/rabbit_sanctuary/README.md

 ## Typography

-A font pairing website [Typ.io](https://typ.io/lists) helped me make typograpy choice.
+A font pairing website [Typ.io](https://typ.io/lists) helped me make typography choices.
 I selected [Nunito](https://fonts.google.com/specimen/Nunito) and [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans) from the [Google Fonts](https://fonts.google.com/) library for their simplicity and legibility yet fairly informal feel.
 To complement these simple styled main fonts, for the feature logo I chose a more decorative typeface, [Bubblegum Sans](https://fonts.google.com/specimen/Bubblegum+Sans).
 <br><br>

 ## Imagery

-All the **images** appearing on the site are unlicenced, sourced from [Pexels](https://pexels.com/) and [Unsplash](https://unsplash.com/).
+All the **images** appearing on the site are sourced from [Pexels](https://pexels.com/) or [Unsplash](https://unsplash.com/).
 All pictures have been converted to `.webp` format to reduce file size and as such, reduce loading time.
-To further increase performance, more image sizes are available for the browser to load the most appropriate one for any screen resolutions.
+To further increase performance, more image sizes are available for the browser to load the most appropriate one for any screen resolution.
 For older browsers that don't recognise `.webp` format, `.png` images were added as backups.
 This method makes sure that for every device, the best size and resolution will be chosen to achieve the best possible performance.

-All **icons** are in .svg format that is lightweight in size, scales perfectly and certain properties can be set programatically.
+All **icons** are in .svg format that is lightweight in size, scales perfectly and certain properties can be set programmatically.
 I needed these properties to make them capable to respond to dark-mode preferences.
-Some of the icons I drew myself in Figma, the others I downloaded from [svgrepo](https://svgrepo.com/).
-These latter icons are either unlicenced or open-source.
+Some of the icons I drew myself in Figma, others I downloaded from [svgrepo](https://svgrepo.com/).
+These latter icons are either unlicensed or open-source.
 All icons were drawn or edited to be uniform in design as well as responsive to dark mode or - as in the case of the rabbit icon - to screen size changes.
-All icons' colour is set programatically width css.
+All icons' colour is set programmatically with CSS.

 All references to the images and icons that have been sourced from other sites can be found in the [credits](#credits) section.
 <br><br>